bbengfort/brisera/README.md

 This will write out each record (or chunk) from the sequence file to a text file on disk.

+To convert a FASTA file for use with Brisera alignments, you can use the `convert_fasta.py` Spark application as follows:

+    $ spark-submit --master local[*] apps/convert_fasta.py input.fa output.ser

+This command will transform a single FASTA file into a chunked, binary format that can be used with Spark in a computationally efficient way (preparing the chunks for seed reduce).

+To compute alignments, use the `brisera_align.py` Spark application.
+Note that this application takes its configuration from the `conf/brisera.yaml` file, an example of which is included.
+You can modify the configuration for the app by modifying that file.
+Run the alignment as follows:

+    $ spark-submit --master local[*] apps/brisera_align.py refpath qrypath outpath

+The input is as follows:

+- The `refpath` is the converted FASTA file of the reference genome you wish to align to
+- The `qrypath` is the set of queries or reads that you would like aligned to the reference
+- The `outpath` is where the alignment information will be written to when complete

+Depending on the value you set for K, this could take seconds to hours; be aware of how modifying the settings can change things!

 Other Details
 -------------